 How to Avoid Comparing Yourself to Close Friends

 It's no secret that we all carry some envy for our closest friends.
-How could you not when they are the smartest, funniest and most beautiful goddesses around?
+How could you not when they are the smartest, funniest and most beautiful people around?

 But sometimes these little points of envy can turn bitter, leading up to a constant state of comparison between you and your besties.
-Trust me, with a best friend who seems practically perfect in every way, I've battled with this waging war inside for years.
+Trust us, with best friends who seem practically perfect in every way, we've battled with this waging war inside for years.

-Repeat the Mantra: Her Success Is Not Your Failure
+Repeat the Mantra: Their Success Is Not Your Failure

 It may sound cliche, but repeating this phrase to yourself daily will help the message sink in, and before long you'll be able to feel the truth that you already believe.
-So your friend gets a better grade than you even though you studied harder, or your friend gets an S.O. when your crush isn't returning the love, or your friend receives scholarships, accolades, or even appreciation that you don't receive.
+So your friend gets a better grade than you even though you studied harder, or your friend gets an S.O. when your crush isn't returning the love, or your friend receives scholarships, accolades or even appreciation that you don't receive.
 Ask yourself, so what?
-Just because she got something this time doesn't mean that you won't get something down the road—tomorrow even.
-Remember that her success is simply her success and it doesn't reflect negatively on you.
+Just because they got something this time doesn't mean that you won't get something down the road—tomorrow even.
+Remember that their success is simply their success and it doesn't reflect negatively on you.

 Take Stock of What You Have